MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-optimizer-timeout-performance.md

 #### Reduce the JOIN possibilities

 If other alternatives haven't helped, try to reduce the query plan combinations by limiting the choices of physical joins operators with [join hints](/sql/t-sql/queries/hints-transact-sql-query#-loop--merge--hash--join).
-For examples: `OPTION (HASH JOIN, MERGE JOIN)`, `OPTION (HASH JOIN, LOOP JOIN)` or `OPTION (MERGE JOIN)`.
+For example: `OPTION (HASH JOIN, MERGE JOIN)`, `OPTION (HASH JOIN, LOOP JOIN)` or `OPTION (MERGE JOIN)`.

 **Note:** You should be careful when using these hints.

-In some cases, limiting the optimizer with fewer join choices may cause the best join option not available and may actually slow down the query.
-Also in some cases, a specific join is required by an optimizer (for example, [row goal](https://support.microsoft.com/topic/kb4051361-optimizer-row-goal-information-in-query-execution-plan-added-in-sql-server-2014-2016-and-2017-ec130d21-1adc-3d3d-95a5-cdb075722269)), and the query may fail to generate a plan if that join isn't an option.
+In some cases, limiting the optimizer with fewer join choices may cause the best join option not to be available and may actually slow down the query.
+Also, in some cases, a specific join is required by an optimizer (for example, [row goal](https://support.microsoft.com/topic/kb4051361-optimizer-row-goal-information-in-query-execution-plan-added-in-sql-server-2014-2016-and-2017-ec130d21-1adc-3d3d-95a5-cdb075722269)), and the query may fail to generate a plan if that join isn't an option.
 Therefore, after you target the join hints for a specific query, check if you find a combination that offers better performance and eliminates the Optimizer Timeout.

 Here are two examples of how to use such hints: